Ellerbach/docfx-companion-tools/src/DocFxTocGenerator/README.md

 If the `-i or --index` parameter is provided, for every folder that doesn't have a README.md or INDEX.md, an INDEX.md is generated with the contents of that folder.
 That file is also added to the top of the list of files and directories in that folder.

 The generated INDEX.md contains of an H1-header with the name of the folder, followed by a list of files and directories using their title and a link to the item.

+## Generating mutiple child toc files

+The `-m or --multitoc` option will control how far down the folder tree to generating toc files and allows you to generate multiple smaller, more managable TOC files for large DocFX projects.
+If the parameter is omitted, the default of 0 is assumed, which means only one large TOC at the root level will generated.
+Any value greater than 0 indicates how deep into the child folder structure TOC files will be generated, with the parent TOC having references to those located in the child folders.